ensody/native-builds/README.md

         api(libs.openssl.libcrypto)
     }

-    // If you need direct access to the libcrypto/OpenSSL API you have to activate cinterop for the OpenSSL header files
+    // If you need direct access to the libcrypto/OpenSSL API you have to activate cinterop
+    // for the OpenSSL header files.
     // Note: for zstd you'd use the libs.zstd both here and in sourceSets.nativeMain. cinterops(libs.openssl.raw) {
         definitionFile.set(file("src/nativeMain/cinterop/openssl.def"))
     }
 }
 ```

-Create `src/nativeMain/cinterop/openssl.def`, but focus only on the headers (the native .a is already part of `api(libs.openssl.libcrypto)` above:
+Create `src/nativeMain/cinterop/openssl.def`, but focus only on the headers.
+The native .a is already part of `api(libs.openssl.libcrypto)` above.

 ```
 package = my.package.openssl